iankorf/MCB185-2023/README.md

 + Unit 0: Tools of the Trade
 + Unit 1: Basic Unix, Basic Python
-+ Unit 2: More Unix, Loops and Conditionals
++ Unit 2: Loops and Conditionals
 + Unit 3: More Loops and Conditionals
 + Unit 4: Lists
 + Unit 5: Functions